NATIONAL WEATHER OBSERVERS DAY

 HOW TO OBSERVE #WeatherObserversDay

-Learn how to make your own barometer.
-It’s easy to do with only a few items you likely have at home.
-You can also download and print this weather chart and begin tracking the weather near you.
+You can also learn how to make your own barometer.
+It is easy to do with only a few items you likely have at home.
+We also created this weather chart you can download and print.
+Will you begin tracking the weather near you?

 Visit the National Day Calendar® Classroom for more ways to help your students to #CelebrateEveryDay!

 NATIONAL WEATHER OBSERVERS DAY HISTORY